tomphttp/specifications/BareServerV2.md

 Response Body:

-The response is a unique sequence of hex encoded bytes.
-This should be stored until the WebSocket is open.
+A random character sequence used to identify the WebSocket and it's metadata.

 ```
 ABDCFE009023